Katzenkralle/broadway-sessions-manager/README.md

 # Broadway Session Manager

 ### Introduction
+This app is still in early development, thus a database with `someone` `Was` as admin user is provided by default.
+Additionally this app is made for linux hosts only.

 This web service allows multiple concurrent users to connect to GTK4 and GTK3 Broadway sessions.
 For each session, a new Docker container gets started containing the user's home directory and the Broadway service with all registered GTK3/4 apps started.
 After a session gets closed, the used container will be destroyed (preserving the user's home).
 All files inside the user's home are also accessible via a basic file manager in the web UI.
 The files as well as sessions are protected so that only the user has access to his sessions.

 Notes: